General Information: Grades and Credits

 Additional Considerations Regarding Graduation

 Credit Recovery Options: Credit recovery provides an opportunity for high school students who fail a course to complete the requirements of the class.
 Once the student demonstrates mastery of the course requirements, the student shall receive credit for the course.
-Grades earned through credit recovery options will not impact a student's class rank unless these courses are taken in the building during the regular school day.
+Grades earned through credit recovery options such as night school and FuelEd will not impact a student's class rank unless these courses are taken in the building during the regular school day.

-Correspondence Credit: Students desiring to use correspondence credit to meet graduation requirements shall obtain prior approval of the principal or his/her designee.
+Correspondence Credit: A maximum of two (2) units of correspondence credit from accredited colleges and universities may be counted toward the high school graduation requirements.
+Students desiring to use correspondence credit to meet graduation requirements shall obtain prior approval of the principal or his/her designee.

-Virtual Instruction Program: The District will utilize an electronic classroom tool.
-District staff will assign a grade and course credit depending upon the percentage of work satisfactorily completed for each class.
+Virtual Instruction Program: The District will utilize FuelEd as an electronic classroom tool.
+District staff members will assign a grade and course credit depending upon the percentage of work satisfactorily completed for each class.
+District staff members will assign a grade and course credit depending upon the percentage of work satisfactorily completed for each class.